roryl/lucee-book/interfaces.md

 # Interfaces

 Lucee supports Interfaces which Components can implment multiple interfaces.
-Combined with the use of Mixins, Lucee Interface can help type check and document concise code.
+Combined with the use of Mixins, Lucee Interfaces can help type check and document concise code.

 ##Creating an Interface